-We present the New Zealand Fire Service Commission's Statement of Intent for the period 2011 to 2014.
-The Statement also incorporates the intentions of the Commission in its capacity as the National Rural Fire Authority.
+We present the New Zealand Fire Service Commission's Statement of Intent (SOI) for the period 2012 to 2015.
+The SOI describes the overall outcomes the Commission seeks to achieve in its capacity as the governing board of the New Zealand Fire Service and the National Rural Fire Authority.
+Our outcome goals are: